OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ### Depencies

-MS-S7-WEB script uses curl.
+MS-S7-WEB script uses curl. unzip is also needed on installation.

+open ssh connection to your KiwiSDR as root user.

-Install it to your KiwiSDR
+Install depencies to your KiwiSDR

     apt-get install curl unzip

 ### Installation